 Mathematics is taught in ability sets in all years.
 Pupils in Year 7 are in mixed ability classes until October half term.
 The subject is popular with students at all levels of ability.
-The department strives to maximise potential in all pupils across the age and ability range.
+The faculty strives to maximise potential in all pupils across the age and ability range.

 Every year pupils in years 7 and 8 are given the opportunity to take part in a ‘Mathemagic Show’ run by Techniquest in Cardiff Bay.
 Year 7 and 8 pupils are also given the opportunity to attend a weekly maths club where they can develop their numeracy skills by taking part in games and challenges.

 More able pupils in year 9 are given the opportunity to reach level 8 by attending our weekly Level 8 Club after school.